Stilk v Myrick: Significance

 Modern commentators say that the decision by the judge not to award the money to the plaintiffs was based at least partly on public policy; should he have done so it would have created precedent that would risk crew members blackmailing captains into giving them more money.
-It is accepted that the decision would likely be different if it was made in modern times, because of the doctrine of economic duress it would be difficult for such blackmail to be enforced in court.
+It is accepted that the decision would likely be different if it was made in modern times: because of the doctrine of economic duress it would be difficult for such blackmail to be enforced in court.
 In Hartley v Ponsonby it was held that where a remaining crew were required to do something extra, beyond the scope of their contracts (which unlike in Stilk did not require performance in all emergencies) that the promise of extra pay could be enforced.
 Another exception to the rule that performing a pre-existing contractual duty is not valid consideration for a new agreement was created in Williams v Roffey Bros & Nicholls (Contractors) Ltd [1991] 1 QB 1 which decided that in such situations the court will be quick to find consideration, if "practical benefits" are given from one to another party.
-The practical benefit doctrine has recently been extended to a lease agreement which involved the payer of a lesser sum in MWB v Rock Advertising [2016] EWCA Civ 553 which has led to considerable criticism.
+The practical benefit doctrine was extended by the Court of Appeal to a lease agreement which involved the payer of a lesser sum in Rock Advertising Ltd v MWB Business Exchange Centres Ltd, but the Supreme Court overturned this decision on other grounds.